 - Student creations don't need to stick to traditional narratives—how about making history-themed music videos?
 Hawaii-based teacher Amy Burvall shares her work and tips.

 - With the sesquicentennial afoot, how about inspiring students to make their own documentaries?
-In one TAH grant project, teachers tried their own hands at moviemaking.
-And on the Manassas, VA, battlefield, students scripted and shot Civil War films.
+On the Manassas, VA, battlefield, students scripted and shot Civil War films.

 - Meghan McGlinn-Manfra outlines five basic components in an effective digital narrative.